qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 12_ Logic Languages.md

 foo(foo(foo(foo(foo(foo(foo(foo(foo(foo(foo(foo(
 foo(foo(foo(foo(foo(foo(...
 ```

+What is going on here?
+Why does the interpreter fall into an inﬁnite loop?
+Can you think of any circumstances (presumably not requiring output) in

 which a structure like this one would be useful?
 If not, can you suggest how a Prolog interpreter might implement checks to forbid its creation?
 How expensive would those checks be?
 Would the cost in your opinion be justiﬁed?